ivyeve22/coursera3/README.md

 # coursera3
-made on Oct 12 2023 for studying
+made on Oct 12 20 23

+I am editing the readme file and adding more details.